- Human Resources

-Misclassification of employees is can be a legal trap for employers.
-This is a formal way of classifying employees into two basic types: exempt (i.e. a salaried employee) versus non-salary (i.e. an hourly employee).
+Misclassification of employees can be a legal trap for employers.
+Under the Fair Labor Standards Act (FLSA), determining the employee status is a formal way of classifying employees into two basic types: exempt (i.e. a salaried employee) versus non-salary (i.e. an hourly employee).

 Only certain employees can be counted as exempt.
 Generally, exempt employees are salary employees whose position passes specific tests established by the FLSA and applicable state laws.
 They are exempt from overtime pay requirements.
 Entry-level and manual laborers should not be exempt.

 A non-exempt position does not pass specific tests or the employer chooses to pay hourly.
 Non-exempt employees must be paid overtime.
 Unless notified by management in writing, all employees are non-exempt.

 This primarily covers what bad behavior looks like and how to remedy the behavior.
 This typically includes: